Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 "Wisdom Council"

-Dear Regens, I wish to decend to the economic level to tend to the networks roots.
-As a degen in these lands I consider myself to be an epistemic tresspasser amongst you.
-I seek your advice as to how this governance call should be handed off with care.
+Dear Regens, as a degen in these lands I consider myself to be an epistemic tresspasser amongst you.
+I seek your advice as to how this governance call should be handed off with care; advice for the advice process I suppose.

+Can you help?
+It's imperative to me that we cultivate a thriving off chain governance process.
+I wish